Mrinalaot/hoichoi/README.md

 1. Download the software from here: [Hoichoi Setup 1.0.0](https://www.filehosting.org/file/details/781682/hoichoi-1.0.0.dmg)
 2. Install it and then Open it and search for any **Series** or **Movies**.
 3. Stream it online or Download from the download options.

-#### Tampermonkey [NOT WORKING]

-1. Install `Tampermonkey` extension from http://tampermonkey.net.
-2. Click on `Tampermonkey` icon and enble it if it is not already enabled.
-3. Click here to install the script: [Hoichoi](https://github.com/tzsk/hoichoi/raw/master/Hoichoi.user.js)

 ## Usage